War Eagle Mill: Second mill

 The Blackburns rebuilt the mill and expanded it to include a sawmill.
 Business prospered as the local population increased.
 After 1860, with the Civil War, northwest Arkansas residents were caught between strongly Confederate Arkansans to the south and Union-supporting Missourians just a few miles north.
 The Blackburns' five sons enlisted in the Confederate Army, while the Blackburns took the rest of their family to Texas, returning four years later.

 In 1862, the Union Army moved into northern Arkansas and the War Eagle Valley, and used the mill to grind grain.
 As the Confederate Army advanced into the area, the Union Army concentrated near Pea Ridge, Arkansas.
-Confederate soldiers used the mill for two days, but burned it down to prevent it being used again by the Union.
+Confederate soldiers used the mill for two days, but burned it down to prevent it from being used again by the Union.
 After the Battle of Pea Ridge, the surrounding country was laid waste by the retreating Confederates and bands of looters.
 Many residents abandoned their homesteads and fled.